 This also means that the rejuvenation process will seem slow at first.
 To really change how your skin looks, skincare ingredients have to work at the cellular level where the damage first occurred.
 You won’t be able to see this work happening, but the results will show up over time.

 And speaking of results, here’s some more information on the most common conventional treatments for dark spots (and their potential drawbacks) as well as top natural alternatives that are both effective and non-toxic.

 Conventional Treatment for Age Spots

 Topical OTC or Prescription Treatments

 Retinoids can come in the form of an over-the-counter (OTC) retinol product or stronger prescription retinoids.
-No matter what form they take, all retinoids are a derivative of vitamin A. They work at the cellular level, which is part of what makes them effective, and can help fade the appearance of dark spots.
+No matter what form they take, all retinoids are a typically synthetic derivative of vitamin A. They work at the cellular level, which is part of what makes them effective, and can help fade the appearance of dark spots.